HallM/poc-fw2/concepts.md

         - then, how to handle live-edits (dev mode)
         - can required items be specified as "Above fold" or async?
     - helper for dropping the page's CSS and JS in
+    - dust doesn't quite support async data props: `{mydata}` is synchronous
+        - it does support helper-contexts that can kinda make it work
+        - the downside to these is they're all executed immediately
+        - could use a lazy evaluation to prevent unneccessary data fetches

 - bunch of components for things like actionlink, pagelink, form